raycast/extensions/extensions/retrac/README.md

 # Retrac

-Retrac is an inventory manager for business owner.
+Retrac is an inventory manager for business owners.
 This extension allows you to create and retrieve your items directly inside Raycast.

 ## 🚀 Getting Started